Puchi Puchi Virus: Dr. Kevin

-The main character of the game.
-A kind, eccentric genius who spends most of his time working in his lab.
+The main character of the game, Dr. Kevin is a kind, eccentric genius who spends most of his time working in his lab.

 Honeydew

-Dr. Kevin's assistant.
-She's smart, quiet, and librarian-like.
-She'll speak her mind if she thinks it's important and loves to cook even though she's bad at it.
+Dr. Kevin's assistant, Honeydew is smart, quiet, and librarian-like.
+She will speak her mind if she thinks it is important and loves to cook even though she's bad at it.

 George the Chicken

-Kevin's other assistant.
-George claims to be a girl, but nobody's sure.
+Kevin's other assistant, George claims to be a girl, but nobody is sure.
 Kevin and Honeydew suspect she might be infected with the Puchirus.

 Gameplay

-Single player
+Single-player

 The game challenges players to link geometric viruses together to erase them before they turn into stones.
-Links are created by linking three viruses together into a triangle; and then 'popping' this triangle to remove the viruses.
+Links are created by linking three viruses together into a triangle and then 'popping' this triangle to remove the viruses.
 Combos can be created by overlapping two triangles and then popping the first triangle created.
 There are 102 levels within the game, each having a different objective (a certain score, a certain number of combos etc. within a varying time limit).